cpheidelberg/proj-dicomGmic-lightning/README.md

 # Adapted version of the forked GMIC project classifying DICOM files and creating DICOM SR description files with ROIs

 ## Introduction
-This is an implementation of the Globally-Aware Multiple Instance Classifier (GMIC) model as described in [our paper](https://arxiv.org/abs/2002.07613).
+This is a forked implementation of the Globally-Aware Multiple Instance Classifier (GMIC) model as described in [our paper](https://arxiv.org/abs/2002.07613).
+The original source code is available in a [GitHub repository](https://github.com/nyukat/GMIC).
 The implementation allows users to obtain breast cancer predictions and visualization of saliency maps by applying one of our pretrained models.
 We provide weights for 5 GMIC-ResNet-18 models.
 The model is implemented in PyTorch.

 Code functionality: